Quasi-Monte Carlo with one categorical variable: Introduction

 A straightforward approach to this problem is to simply replace a standard Monte Carlo (MC) workflow with RQMC sampling.
-In such a workflow, one random variable selects stratum $\ell$ with probability $\alpha_\ell$.
-Then subsequent random variables are used to generate $\bsx\sim P_\ell$.
-When MC is replaced by RQMC, we find some advantages to sampling the $L$ strata more equally than their nominal proportions $\alpha_\ell$ would indicate.
+In that workflow, one random variable selects component $\ell$ with probability $\alpha_\ell$.
+Then $s$ more random variables generate $\bsx\sim P_\ell$.
+RQMC estimates over $s+1$ dimensions converge at a better rate than MC estimates do.
+Then the optimal sampling allocations become more nearly equal than proportional sampling, and we modify RQMC to take advantage of this phenomenon.
+We see reduced variance with those choices, and under regularity conditions, non-proportional sampling of the $P_\ell$ can even improve the convergence rate.
+We also show a minimaxity property for equal or nearly equal sampling fractions.

+The input points leading to $\bsx\sim P_\ell$ come from $L$ disjoint subsets or strata in $[0,1]^{s+1}$.
+From here on we refer to the mixture components as strata to avoid confusion with vector components.

 An alternative to the standard MC workflow is to compute $L$ different independently sampled RQMC estimates, one per stratum, and combine them according to their mixture probabilities $\alpha_\ell$.
 That approach misses a potential variance reduction from RQMC sampling when the within-stratum estimates are negatively correlated.
-Such negative correlation need not happen; we discuss them briefly at the end of the paper.
+Such negative correlation need not happen; we give a reason to expect them at the end of the paper.

-For some problems the integrand is a simple function within each stratum.
-A more interesting expression arises in mixture importance sampling.
-There we estimate $\mu = \int g(\bsx)p(\bsx)\rd\bsx$ for a probability density function $p$ by